Clamping Force in Injection Molding: Formula & Optimization Tips

 2. Injection Pressure:

-• Injection Pressure affects the dynamics of melt filling.
+• Injection pressure affects the dynamics of melt filling.

 • High injection pressure (>150 MPa) may increase the in-mold pressure, necessitating a higher clamping force.